≡ Menu

 Origin of the Collie

-Collies are a somewhat old breed that dates back to around the 1800’s when the breed actually consisted of two “types”, the rough and smooth coated “Scotch” Collies.
-And while both “types” still exist today, most folks are really only familiar with the “rough” version simply because throughout history, the rough Collie has always seemed to get the larger share of the “spotlight”.
+Collies are a somewhat old breed that dates back to the 1800s when the breed consisted of two “types,” the rough and smooth coated “Scotch” Collies.
+And while both “types” still exist today, most folks are only familiar with the “rough” version simply because, throughout history, the rough Collie has always seemed to get the larger share of the “spotlight.”

 First…

-When Queen Victoria first became excited about the breed during the late 1800’s when she first embraced the breed, then later when she entered two Collies into the Westminster Dog Show herself.
-This was also right around the same time that the American Kennel Club (AKC) decided to “officially” recognize the breed in 1885 and set the standard.
+Queen Victoria first became excited about the breed in the late 1800s when she first embraced the species, then later when she entered two Collies into the Westminster Dog Show herself.
+This was also around when the American Kennel Club (AKC) decided to “officially” recognize the breed in 1885 and set the standard.
+While the Collie was beginning to become quite popular within the United States, their portrayal in the literary works by Albert Payson Terhune and the TV series Lassie helped make the Collie one of America’s favorite breeds for many decades after that.

 But let’s face it…

-If the Collie wasn’t a great dog, it wouldn’t have mattered if the Queen of England loved them or that Terhune wrote a ton of stories about them or if every week we got to watch Lassie save another boy from a well!
+If the Collie weren’t a great dog, it wouldn’t have mattered if the Queen of England loved them, then, at Terhune, wrote many stories about them, or if we got to watch Lassie save another boy from a well every week!
+The Collie became one of America’s favorite dog breeds because they’re beautiful dogs with great personalities and are typically a joy to own.

 What we can say for now is…